mbusb/mbusb.github.io/page_guide.md

  * To write to USB disk, you need to choose, the USB disk, ISO image and click on the `Write image to disk` push button available under **Write image to disk** tab.

  * A review window will appear for confirmation and select yes to proceed.
-Once selected, ISO writing will start and progress will be indicated in progressbar.
+Once selected, ISO writing will start and progress will be indicated in progress-bar.

  <div style="text-align:center"><img src ="../img/imager-progress.png" /></div>